-Chachapoyas, Peru Travel Guide
+Chachapoyas, Peru City

-City City in Amazonas, Peru with archaeological sites
+City in Amazonas, Peru with archaeological sites

 Chachapoyas serves as the gateway to Kuélap fortress, cloud-forest trails and Gocta Falls; archaeological sites like the sarcophagi of Karajía, local markets and mountain lodges draw hikers and history seekers.

-Why Visit Chachapoyas, Peru? #
+Why Visit Chachapoyas, Peru?#

 Cloud-forest archaeology and dramatic pre-Inca sites make Chachapoyas compelling for adventurous travelers, with the cliff-set fortress of Kuelap and the towering Gocta waterfall as headline attractions.
 Local museums display Chachapoya sarcophagi and textiles, and guided treks thread mossy trails to canyon viewpoints.
 Cuisine blends Amazonian ingredients with Andean staples, while small plazas and colonial churches lend highland charm-making it a base for archaeology, waterfalls and off-the-beaten-track nature.

-Top Things to Do in Chachapoyas, Peru
+Best Things to Do in Chachapoyas, Peru#

-All Attractions ›- Kuelap Fortress - Massive stone citadel perched above the valley, accessible by cable car and hiking.
+Kuelap Fortress - Massive stone citadel perched above the valley, accessible by cable car and hiking.

-- Gocta Waterfall - Tall cascade reached by a scenic hike through cloudforest to two viewing platforms.
+Gocta Waterfall - Tall cascade reached by a scenic hike through cloudforest to two viewing platforms.

-- Plaza de Armas and Cathedral of Chachapoyas - Central square framed by colonial buildings, cafés, and the town's cathedral.
+Plaza de Armas and Cathedral of Chachapoyas - Central square framed by colonial buildings, cafés, and the town’s cathedral.

-- Karajía sarcophagi - Remote cliffside sarcophagi of the Chachapoya culture, visible from short hikes and overlooks.
+Karajía sarcophagi - Remote cliffside sarcophagi of the Chachapoya culture, visible from short hikes and overlooks.

-- Revash cliff tombs - Small cluster of painted tomb structures set in a limestone cliff near town.
+Revash cliff tombs - Small cluster of painted tomb structures set in a limestone cliff near town.

-- Laguna de los Cóndores approach trails - Forest trails leading toward discovery sites where Chachapoya mummies were found.
+Laguna de los Cóndores approach trails - Forest trails leading toward discovery sites where Chachapoya mummies were found.

-- Leymebamba Museum - Museum housing Chachapoya mummies and finds from Laguna de los Cóndores archaeological site.
+Leymebamba Museum - Museum housing Chachapoya mummies and finds from Laguna de los Cóndores archaeological site.

-- Marañón River viewpoints and cloudforest trails - Guided excursions along river valleys and cloudforest trails for nature and birdwatching.
+Marañón River viewpoints and cloudforest trails - Guided excursions along river valleys and cloudforest trails for nature and birdwatching.

-Best Time to Visit Chachapoyas, Peru #
+Best Time to Visit Chachapoyas, Peru#

 Chachapoyas is cool and humid year-round; visit during the dry season (May-October) for clearer skies and easier hiking.
 The wet months (November-April) bring heavy showers and persistent mist.